univention/univention-corporate-server/doc/manual/windows/ad-connection.rst

    The values can contain positions in Active Directory and in the UCS LDAP.
    By default, the variable isn't set.

+   For example:

    .. code-block:: console

       $ ucr set connector/ad/mapping/ignoresubtree/ignore1="cn=alumni,dc=ucs,domain"
       $ ucr set connector/ad/mapping/ignoresubtree/ignore2="cn=alumni,dc=ad,domain"

-After changing this setting you need to restart the :program:`Active Directory Connection`.
+After changing this setting you must restart the :program:`Active Directory Connection`.

 Ignore objects by LDAP filter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To except objects from the synchronization, you can add their name to the following |UCSUCRVs|:
+To exclude objects from the synchronization, you can add their names to the following |UCSUCRVs|:

-After changing these settings, you need to restart the :program:`Active Directory Connection`.
+After changing these settings, you must restart the :program:`Active Directory Connection`.

 .. envvar:: connector/ad/mapping/{type}/ignorelist